MicrosoftDocs/SupportArticles-docs/support/dotnet/framework/remotingexception-binary-format-message.md

 ---
 title: RemotingException when using binary format
-description: Works around an issue in which a RemotingException exception occurs when .NET Remoting receives a binary formatted custom message. ms.date: 05/08/2020 ms.prod-support-area-path: ms.reviewer: zhenlwa
+description: Works around a problem in which a RemotingException exception occurs when .NET Remoting receives a binary formatted custom message. ms.date: 05/08/2020 ms.prod-support-area-path: ms.reviewer: zhenlwa